 - Siblings of children at Hackney New Primary School.

 - Pupils living nearest to the gates of the school on Kingsland Road as measured in a straight line using a GIS computerised batch distance measuring system.

 Music Aptitude Tests

-Hackney New School have designed a process that offers the fairest assessment of all students, those who have not yet benefited from formal musical training and those who have.
+Hackney New School have designed a process that offers the fairest assessment of all students: those who have not yet benefited from formal musical training and those who have.
 The process is structured in such a way as to enable the fairest possible evaluation of the musical potential of each student.
-The students are assessed by a team of 3 professional assessors.
+The students are assessed by a team of 3 professional adjudicators.